 The recipe can be easily scaled to make more or fewer sandwiches based on your needs.
 I usually estimate that one egg is going to make one sandwich.
 Any more and the filling is oozing out the sides, any less and the sandwich is pretty wimpy.
 You can make the salad ahead of time and keep it in the fridge for a couple of days, but I wouldn’t recommend holding it for longer than say, 2 days.
 I also don’t recommend assembling the sandwiches more than a few hours ahead of time as your bread will get soggy and start to fall apart.
 So make them right before you head out for your picnic, and make sure to keep them cold.
 Happy summer!

 - 1 Tablespoons light mayonnaise

 - pinch celery seeds

-*Note: Nutrition info uses commercially bought whole wheat bread.
-The type of bread you use could significantly alter the calorie, carbohydrate and fiber content of the sandwich.
+Nutrition info uses commercially bought whole wheat bread.
+The type of bread you use can significantly alter the calorie, carbohydrate and fiber content of the sandwich.
 The recipe is gluten free if you use gluten free bread.